hiulit/RetroPie-Godot-Engine-Emulator/README.md

 Most games are free to dowload, some are "pay what you want" with a suggested price (including free) and a few are paid.
 If you like the game, consider supporting the authors 😊.

-## Compatibility list
+## ✔️ Compatibility list

 Take a look at the [compatibility list](https://docs.google.com/spreadsheets/d/1ybU_NHqhnJmZnlP9YDDGEf4BJ5nInbfsVVQtQCM7rYw/edit?usp=sharing) to check which games work.

-Everyone can contribute to the list.
+Everyone can contribute to the list by starting a [discussion](https://github.com/hiulit/RetroPie-Godot-Game-Engine-Emulator/discussions).

-## Setup script
+## ⌨️ Setup script

 ### Installation

 ```